IPL-UV/IPL-UV.github.io/content/people/alumni/borja_galan.md

   img: borja.webp
 ---

-My research was tied to study feature representations that are sparse, interpretable and causal.
-At ISP I have been working in the Causal inference in the human-biosphere coupled system (SCALE) project funded by BBVA and the EC H2020 DeepCube project developing modules for interpretability and explainability in ML models.
+I research interpretable and causal feature representations, working on causal inference in human-biosphere systems.
+Developing modules for interpretability and explainability in machine learning models for enhanced understanding.